IBC Awards 2025 longlist revealed!

 Which parts of Too Green! were the most fun to illustrate?

-I truly love to draw objects, such as kitchen utensils, and experiment with colors, so the two first spreads were my favorite to work on.
+I truly love to draw objects, such as kitchen utensils, and experiment with colours, so the two first spreads were my favourite to work on.
 Adding small details is always fun!
 Also, I loved adding the cat character in most of the scenes.
-I thought it could be a nice secondary character to add humor and relax a little bit of the tension, even though it (the cat) doesn't exist in the words.
+I thought it could be a nice secondary character to add humour and relax a little bit of the tension, even though it (the cat) doesn't exist in the words.

 My goal as an illustrator is to create books that children want to read over and over again, so this one is no different.